Agent efficiency, automation, and operational insights

 Through the Voice of the Khoros Core Q&A series, we highlight the insights, thoughts, and experiences of our Khoros Core program members.
 We will learn their favorite things about working with Khoros and get a glimpse into who they are as professionals and digital customer engagement innovators.
-To see all posts in this series, click here.

 Meet Erika Heyer-Watts, a Khoros Core member.
 Erika is a Social Media Senior Advisor at Cigna, where she develops the social media strategy for all partners at Cigna including training employees, asset management, channel management, data and analytics reporting, and social listening reporting.